DasHomi/preventer/README.md

   - _Prevents you from attacking iron golems_
 - Prevent snow golem hitting
   - _Prevents you from attacking snow golems_
+- Prevent named entity hitting
+  - _Prevents you from attacking entities with a custom name_
+- Prevent tamed entity hitting
+  - _Prevents you from attacking entities that have been tamed by a player (e.g. dogs, cats, ...)_

 ## Planed Features
 - **_Feature requests welcome_**